apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 The construction of various [Spring Webflow flows](../webflow/Webflow-Customization.html) and (multifactor authentication) subflows has now removed the requirement for an XML foundation, allowing the construction of all flows to be dynamic.

+### AWS SQS Logging

+A dedicated logging appender is now available to support routing logs to [AWS SQS](../logging/Logging-SQS.html).

 ### WebAuthN REST Device Management

 [WebAuthN/FIDO2 Device registrations](../mfa/FIDO2-WebAuthn-Authentication.html)